Bronchology · Special Prosthesis

 The comparative tests expressed above clearly show that the compression tolerance of a high-pressure stent is slightly more than double that of a classic stent.
 Therefore, placing the prosthesis in the introducer may be difficult; it is then recommended to apply it directly through the tracheoscope.

 Except in very firm tracheal compressions, complete expansion of the stent will occur within a short time.
 Removal of the prosthesis should be performed only once the causes of the compressive phenomenon have disappeared.
-Proceed as in all cases of straight stent removal and use a strong forceps.
+Proceed as in all cases of straight stent removal and use a strong forceps, since the stent will be strong as well.

-The special indications for the use of a high-pressure stent must be observed.
-Severe tracheal compressive phenomena have different etiologies and may be accompanied by superior vena cava syndrome or other disorders of intrathoracic venous circulatory difficulty.
+The special indications for the use of a high-pressure stent must be discussed and agreed upon by consensus.
+Severe tracheal compressive phenomena have different etiologies and may be accompanied by superior vena cava syndrome or other serious disorders of intrathoracic venous circulatory difficulty.
 In these cases, as well as in the presence of mediastinal syndrome, it should be considered to anticipate the application of a vascular stent prior to the implantation of a tracheal stent.
-The high-pressure stent must be used by expert bronchoscopists.
+The high-pressure stent must be used only by expert bronchoscopists.

 Post-implant care